Cody Bellinger Player Props: Cubs vs. Reds

 Cody Bellinger At The Plate

-- He has hit a long ball in 18.7% of his games this season, and 4.7% of his plate appearances.
+- In 19.7% of his games this season, he has hit a long ball, and 4.9% of his trips to the plate.

-- Bellinger has driven in a run in 30 games this year (40.0%), including nine games with more than one RBI (12.0%).
-He has also driven home three or more of his team's runs in five contests.
+- Bellinger has driven in a run in 31 games this season (40.8%), including 10 games with more than one RBI (13.2%).
+He has also driven in three or more of his team's runs in six contests.

-- He has scored in 44 of 75 games this season, and more than once 12 times.
+- He has scored in 45 games this year, with multiple runs 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.